vincepr/md/docs/webdev/designpatterns.md

 - wrapper class to abstract lower level details away from the user.
 - ex.
 API that is exposed over some http requests
     - the SQL and whatever else is hidden behind those simple API calls.

+### Dependency Injection
+Not a `design pattern` initself but worth a sidenote.

+Injecting Classes that provide (additional) functionality.
+For example add a optional Sorting Algorithm to some class that deals with some data stored in tables.

+This is useful because we can decouple dependencies.
+For example some handlerFunction could use the `Logger class` in itself.
+But now it would be dependent to any chances happening there.
+Instead we can just decide, pass in any optional Logger class that implements some fitting Interface and we use that for logging.